hexxone/audiorbits/steam/Guide_en.md

 [h2]How it works:[/h2]

-Everything you see is made of a single "base texture" called point.
+Everything you see is made up of a single "base texture" called a point.
-Points are grouped in 2D fractal geometry-"Subsets".
-This is a singular 2D plane.
+Points are grouped into 2D fractal geometry called "subsets".
+This is a single 2D plane.
-Multiple Subsets come together as a level.
+Multiple subsets come together as a "level".

-The position for each Point in its Subset is processed using the "Hopalong Attractor" for orbital levels with the name "Hopalong".
+The position for each point in its subset is processed using one of several attractors.
+Originally it was just the Hopalong attractor.
-Click here to learn more about this algorithm: http://www.fraktalwelt.de/myhome/simpiter2_2.htm Other Orbitals were created by [url=https://steamcommunity.com/id/ominous_end]Zinic[/url] and are based off the Threeply or QuadrupTwo fractals.
-Many are of his own design ^^
+Click here to learn more about this algorithm: http://www.fraktalwelt.de/myhome/simpiter2_2.htm

+Other orbitals were created by [url=https://steamcommunity.com/id/ominous_end]Zinic[/url] and are based on the Threeply or QuadrupTwo fractals.
+Many are of his own design.

-After all Subsets of a level have passed the camera, the level is re-generated and moved back to the end.
+After all subsets of a level have passed the camera, the level is regenerated and moved back to the end.
-The color, brightness and light are processed in realtime per Subset.
+Colour, brightness and light are processed in real time for each subset.

-The Audio-Spectrum is mapped onto the whole size of the Levels, beginning with low frequencies "near" the camera to high frequencies "away" from the camera.
-I might later add an option to invert that, however some more tweaking will be required.
+The audio spectrum is mapped to the full size of the levels, starting with the low frequencies 'near' the camera to the high frequencies 'far' from the camera.
+In the latest version (2.4+) there is an option to invert this.

 [h2]When experiencing low "synced" FPS in Wallpaper Engine:[/h2]